How to Join and Frequently Asked Questions

 Answer: Yes as we are sharing our animals with the public, some of whom may have compromised immune systems it is important that we minimize the risk of transmitting diseases or parasites.
 Pets need to be examined by a licensed veterinarian and our medical form filled out (it includes the need for

+a fecal).
 The owner has to pay for the medical examination, however in most cases the information obtained from the pet’s yearly examination should be adequate.

 Question: Does my pet have to be vaccinated for anything?